The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Solution method

 \subsection{Valid inequalities}

 In order to improve the lower bound, we propose a set of valid inequalities that can be added to the problem by separation.

-Figure \ref{fig:3nCut} shows a small LP solution to a trivial problem with a single port and single berth where an example of a violated valid inequality can be found.
+Figure \ref{fig:3nCut} shows a small LP solution to a trivial problem {with two ships (i.e., continuous and dashed lines), one port and one berth} where an example of a violated valid inequality can be found.
 We define $u,v$ as the two nodes corresponding to ship A (berthing at times 1 and 3) and let $w$ be the node of ship B berthing at time 2.
 We observe that the arc from node $w$ is in conflict with the arcs from both nodes $u$ and $v$ due to overlapping berthing periods.
 In other words, the berthing period of ship B at node $w$ covers, at least partially, both berthing periods of ship A at nodes $u$ and $v$.
 The arcs from $u,v$ are also in conflict with each other as they belong to the same ship.
 As a result, we notice that, at most, one outgoing arc can be chosen out of the ones from these three nodes.
 Since the solution values of the outgoing arcs sum to 1.5, this valid inequality would cut the example LP solution.
 We aim at generalizing the definition of such a valid inequality and introduce the following proposition: